wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 }
 ```

 What if we want to call a method that the Web Component has made available?
-In our example that would look like this:
+In our example, that would look like this:
 In `app.component.ts`

 ```javascript